AI-Assisted Hardware Design with Flux

 Now that you understand how AI can assist with hardware design, you might want to explore:

-- Getting Started with Copilot - Learn the basics of using Flux Copilot
+- Getting Started with Flux - Learn the basics of using Flux

 - AI Design Reviews - Learn how to leverage AI for design validation